Libreverse/Libreverse-Desktop/README.md

 # Libreverse Desktop

-A desktop application for connecting to Libreverse instances built with Electron.
+ARCHIVED - work has started on a new desktop app that's more tightly integrated: A desktop application for connecting to Libreverse instances built with Electron.

 ## Features